tewarid/tewarid.github.io/_posts/2011/2011-07-07-ubuntu-package-management-from-the-command-line.md

 These are the commands that I mostly use to manage packages from the CLI.
 See `man command` for more detailed help.

-## apt-cache
+## apt search

-`apt-cache search text` to search for packages containing the specified text.
-Listed packages can be installed using `apt-get`.
-To see details about a package use `apt-cache showpkg packages`.
+`apt search text` to search for packages containing the specified text.
+Listed packages can be installed using `apt install`.
+To see details about a package use `apt show package`.

-## apt-add-repository

-`apt-add-repository url` to add a new repository source

-`apt-add-repository -r url` to remove

-## apt-get
+## apt edit-sources

-`sudo apt-get install package_name` to install or upgrade a package
+`sudo apt edit-sources` to edit package source repositories.

-`sudo apt-get update` to update package cache from active respository sources, usually after a `apt-add-repository`
+After that, `sudo apt update` to update package cache from active repository sources.

+## apt install

+`sudo apt install package` to install a package.

+`sudo apt upgrade package` to upgrade to latest version of a package.

 ## dpkg

-`dpkg -l` to list all packages installed and their versions. pipe to `grep` to filter.
+`dpkg -l` to list all packages installed and their versions, pipe to `grep` to filter.

-`sudo dpkg -i deb_package` to install from a package archive
+`sudo dpkg -i deb_package` to install from a package archive.

-`dpkg -S file` to discover which package a file belongs to `sudo dpkg -r --force-depends` to forcefully remove a broken package e.g. `sudo dpkg -r --force-depends libssl1.0.0`
+`dpkg -S file` to discover which package a file belongs to.

+`sudo dpkg -r --force-depends` to forcefully remove a broken package e.g. `sudo dpkg -r --force-depends libssl1.0.0`.